-Caroline Mockford is a Partner at Lupton Fawcett.
-She is Head of the Ecclesiastical department and joint head of the Education department.
+Caroline Mockford is a Partner at Lupton Fawcett and is Head of the Ecclesiastical department.

 Caroline specialises in ecclesiastical law and is Registrar of the Diocese of York and Registrar of the Province of York.
 Her work includes advising in relation to trust issues, works to historic churches, disciplinary matters and marriage preliminaries.
 She is a member of the Ecclesiastical Law Society and is involved in the training of both clergy and lay people within the Church of England.